Documenting service assets

 The list of assets also represents a list of potential vulnerabilities.
 It should be considered highly-sensitive and only be shared with those who need it to perform specific functions.

-The people accountable for service delivery and ensuring the security of assets (such as SROs, SOs and IAOs) should know who has access to this information and what they are using it for.
+The people accountable for service delivery and ensuring the security of assets (such as SROs, senior officers (SOs) and IAOs) should know who has access to this information and what they are using it for.

 People working within data protection, business continuity and information assurance teams may find this information valuable and should be granted access where necessary.
 This may also apply to those working on system design and those responsible for implementation such as security architects and engineers.